⭠ back to development goals

 Application Story: "Your Well is Broken"

-From 1995 to 2004, Liberia was racked by bloody civil war.
+From 1995 to 2004, Liberia was caught in a bloody civil war.
 During this time, wells were gifts, fully funded by Canadian donors.
 Villages did not have to contribute to the new project.

 In 2004, the war was over and a team of volunteers was helping drill a well along the Robertsfield Highway.
 Nothing went right, and it was a long, frustrating process.

-Sure enough, the team watched women coming back with coloured water from the stagnant swamp.
-But they also saw dried fish for sale at roadside stalls and new soccer nets on the community play field.
+The team watched as women returned with coloured water from the stagnant swamp.
+But they also saw fish for sale at roadside stalls and new soccer nets on the community play field.
 Clearly, there was a disconnect between spending priorities and health impact.

-Real-Life 5b.JPG 679 KBWe told the chief our team would come back in four months -- by which time the village could save $20 to pay for the repair.
-The Lifewater workers would then fix the pump.
-The town people had a private impromptu meeting, and all the Lifewater volunteers could hear was loud male voices replaced after a period of time by loud female voices.
+Real-Life 5b.JPG 679 KB Our team explained that they would come back in four months, by which time the village could save $20 to pay for the repair, and the workers would then fix the pump.
+The town people had a private impromptu meeting, and all the Lifewater volunteers could hear was loud male voices replaced after awhile by loud female voices.

 When we came back and repaired the pump, the chief asked if his town could pay $20 in advance so when the pump broke again, the team could bring parts and fix it right away!
 This led to the start of a "pump insurance" program in Liberia that enables communities to pay an annual flat fee so Lifewater workers will quickly repair a well whenever it breaks.